-The above-mentioned Enviropass Product Environmental Compliance (EPEC) form is entirely free and kept up-to-date to help you collect environmental information from your suppliers.
-Don't hesitate to use it as a template when collecting environmental data from your supply chain.
+The Enviropass Product Environmental Compliance (EPEC) form is freely available and kept up to date to help you collect environmental information from your suppliers.
+Feel free to use it as a template when collecting environmental data from your supply chain.

 Use and share the EPEC form with your colleagues and partners!

-Here, the supplier enters general information such as the company's name, the authorized representative information, the date, and the items, or series references.
+Here, the supplier enters general information such as the company name, the authorized representative information, the date, and any items or series references.
 Materials, parts, components, series, sub-assemblies, or products are entered in this latest field and should be distinguishable.

-The EU REACH Annex XVII compliance status of restricted substances, as well as the declarable Substances of Very High Concern (SVHC), must be indicated in this tab.
+Indicate the EU REACH Annex XVII compliance status of restricted substances (as well as any declarable SVHCs) in this tab.

-If present in the evaluated items or series, any regulated Persistent Organic Pollutants (POP) must be listed in this tab.
+If present in the evaluated items or series, list any regulated Persistent Organic Pollutants (POP) in this tab.

 This tab is specific to battery compliance.
 Indeed, the Europe RoHS tab does not typically apply to batteries.
-And questions on the chemical concentrations in batteries must be answered here.
+You may need to answer additional questions regarding chemical concentrations in batteries here.

-Similarly to the battery tab, the presence of heavy metals in packages status must be stated here, to confirm packaging environmental compliance.
+Like the battery tab, declare the presence of heavy metals in packages status here to confirm packaging environmental compliance.

-A separate form has been developed by the Responsible Minerals Initiative (RMI).
+A separate form is available from the Responsible Minerals Initiative (RMI).
 It is the Conflict Minerals Reporting Template (CMRT).

-Just like Conflict Minerals, a template has been created by the Social Responsibility Alliance (SRA): the Slavery & Trafficking Risk Template (STRT), which is also free, and available in an Excel format.
+Just like Conflict Minerals, a template is available from the Social Responsibility Alliance (SRA): the Slavery & Trafficking Risk Template (STRT), which is also free to download in Excel format.